COPD Awareness Month

 COPD describes a group of obstructive lung conditions, characterized by increasing breathlessness due to the airways narrowing.

-Living with COPD can be a real challenge, finding what were once simple tasks, such as going up the stairs, a real challenge.
+Living with COPD can be a real challenge.
+Sufferers can find what were once simple tasks, such as going up the stairs, near impossible due to breathless-ness.

 But millions of people across the UK are completely unaware that they have COPD – struggling without treatment, believing it just to be a symptom of getting older.